-Group homes are houses where only disabled people live.

-State schools used to have houses just like this.

-People with the same kind of disability lived together in one house.
+Group homes are houses where only disabled people live, just like the houses state schools used to have.
+In state schools, people with the same kind of disability lived together in one house.
 Group homes do the exact same thing.

 Sometimes, group homes are in the same houses that state schools used.

-They are in the same places as the old institutions.

-They are run by the same people as the old institutions.

-The group homes say they follow the new rules.

-But they don't always follow the rules.
+They are in the same places as the old institutions, and are run by the same people as the old institutions.
+The group homes say they follow the new rules, but they don't always follow the rules.
 They act just like old institutions.

 Sometimes, group homes are in houses in the community.

-But people with disabilities might not be allowed to go out.

-They might not get to go to school or work.
+But people with disabilities might not be allowed to go out, or go to school or work.
 They might get hurt, and nobody would know.

 It doesn't matter that the house is in the community.
 These group homes aren't any better than group homes in other places.